dsccommunity/GPRegistryPolicyDsc/CONTRIBUTING.md

 ## Common contribution guidelines

-THis resource module follow all of the common contribution guidelines for DSC resource modules [outlined in DscResources repository](https://github.com/PowerShell/DscResources/blob/master/CONTRIBUTING.md), so please review these as a baseline for contributing.
+This resource module follow all of the common contribution guidelines for DSC resource modules [outlined in DscResources repository](https://github.com/PowerShell/DscResources/blob/master/CONTRIBUTING.md), so please review these as a baseline for contributing.